Skip to main content

 Healthcare professionals include nurses, physicians, emergency medical personnel, dental professionals and dental students, medical and nursing students, laboratory technicians, pharmacists, volunteers at hospitals, and hospital administrative staff.

-CDC Resources
+Additional Resources

 Print & Share Materials